Neeral L Shah, MD

 - Clinical Practice:

-- Ascites, Liver Cancer, Hemochromatosis, Hepatic Encephalopathy, Hepatitis A, Hepatitis B, Hepatitis C, Abdominal Paracentesis, Cirrhosis, Liver Biopsy, Upper GI Endoscopy, Endoscopy, Liver Transplant, Liver Care
+- Ascites, Liver Cancer, Hemochromatosis, Hepatic Encephalopathy, Hepatitis A, Hepatitis B, Hepatitis C, Abdominal Paracentesis, Cirrhosis, Liver Biopsy, Upper GI Endoscopy, Gastrointestinal Cancer, Endoscopy, Liver Transplant, Liver Care

 - Associate Professor

 Dr. Shah grew up in Rochester, NY.
 He attended Cornell University and graduated cum laude with degrees in chemical engineering and biomedical engineering.
 He then attended medical school at the Albert Einstein College of Medicine.